polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 stores: Object { address: address(), contract: contract(), account: account() }
 ```

-If you develop the `_keyring` and `_pairs` objects, you'll see that we have some key pairs here.
+If you expand the `_keyring` and `_pairs` objects, you'll see that we have some key pairs here.
 Those are the testing accounts that were initialized thanks to the `isDevelopment` flag.
 We will now build a Balances component so that we can display those accounts.
-This Balances component will very soon show all our accounts with the amount of funds.
+This Balances component will very soon show all our accounts with the amount of funds in each one.

 Let's start by listing the account names and their addresses.
 Nothing fancy here other than what we talked about before, `getPairs()` will give us the array of the accounts in our keyring.
 Mapping through this array lets us display the name and address of each of our accounts.

 ```js
 import React from 'react';